-Without a doubt, one of the very first steps I do when I'm onboarding a new client is ask them what their content inventory is.
+Without a doubt, one of the very first steps we do when onboarding a new client is ask them what their content inventory is.
 This inventory acts as an audit of any possible thought leadership that they might have already produced, whether it is printed or a digital version.

-A very typical response I always get from clients is they don't think they have anything that can be used to generate a lead.
-It isn’t until I go through the buyer’s journey and the different types of content that flow well with each stage, that a lightbulb goes off for them.
+A very typical response we always get from clients is they don't think they have anything that can be used to generate a lead.
+It isn’t until we go through the buyer’s journey and the different types of content that flow well with each stage, that a lightbulb goes off for them.

 So let's dive first into the buyer’s journey and the types of content appropriate for each stage.
 Take a look at the graphic below created by HubSpot to demonstrate the, “The Buyer’s Journey and Content.”